kyma-project/community/concepts/modularization/README.md

 # Motivation
 Kyma provides Kubernetes building blocks.
-It should be easy to pick only those that are needed for the job and it should be easy to add new blocks to extend Kyma features.
-With the growing number of components, it is not possible to always install them all anymore.
+It should be easy to pick only those that are needed for the job, and it should be easy to add new blocks to extend Kyma features.
+With the growing number of components, it is impossible to always install them all anymore.

 With the growing number of components, it is hard to deliver features and fixes quickly and efficiently.
 Changes in manifests require a new release of Kyma.
 Operators (reconcilers) are tightly coupled and must be released together.
 In most cases, new component releases don't involve any API changes and could be delivered in a few minutes.

 # Dependencies between components
-Components can depend only on core Kubernetes API, or on API extensions introduced by other components.
+Components can depend only on core Kubernetes API or on API extensions introduced by other components.
 Component operators must check whether the required APIs are available and react properly to the missing dependencies by reducing functionality or even reporting errors.
 Component owners are responsible for integration tests with their dependencies (with all versions supported in official release channels).

 **Example:**